 Choosing to go to medical school is a big decision.
-It takes a lot of hard work and your absolute determination to get through it with high achievements.
+It takes a lot of hard work, involvement and your absolute determination to get through it with high achievements.
 The medical field, specifically landing a good residency, is highly competitive.
 This means that simply getting good grades won’t cut it if you want to be the best.
 There are a lot of different things to get involved with while you are still doing your degree.

 I’ll be honest, med school already takes up a lot of time but getting involved with other things while still performing well definitely shows your future employers that you have excellent time management skills.

 Signing up for seminars or participating in workshops is a good way to add meaningful things to your resume.
 These courses are usually one or a few sessions at most, so it is completely doable alongside your demanding schedule.
 It also shows that you are passionate about your future and are proactive in getting ahead of the curve.
 Many universities suggest seminars or workshops that students can participate in and some of them are even for credits!
 Is definitely a very good use of your time.

 Workshops and seminars are usually accessible for a low price and they teach you a lot of practical information that you wouldn’t otherwise receive during your degree.
 There are all sorts of workshops you can take, from very specific aspects of being a healthcare professional like keeping up to date on the new technology, to practical information such as CV building or time management/organization skills.

 Contrary to popular belief, medical school is not a toxic environment.
 It is a lot more cooperative than it is competitive.
 Things get highly competitive once you leave, but while you are still in school, people want you to learn.
 Building good relationships with your peers as well as with the faculty is highly beneficial.